 -

-The ideal calcium supplement is from an organic source, so that much like nutrients in food, the body will recognize it and utilize it at maximum efficiency, thus preventing detrimental calcium accumulation in the body.
+The ideal calcium supplement contains a highly bioavailable form of calcium, so that much like nutrients in food, the body will recognize it and utilize it at maximum efficiency, thus preventing detrimental calcium accumulation in the body.
 As you know by now, what a calcium supplement can’t do is as important as what a calcium supplement can do.
-Clearly, the body won’t utilize inorganic calcium from rocks the same way it would calcium from a plant.
+Clearly, the body won’t utilize calcium from rocks the same way it would calcium from a plant or an amino acid chelate.
+Also, a calcium form with high bioavailability allows you to take a smaller dose than if you would take rock calcium, which in itself is a benefit.

 The Perfect Calcium Supplement that Found Me!